charleskreps/es-case/README.md

 Case Class Usage
 ----------------

 In elasticsearch, each document is a member of some "type".
-A type's definition includes things like it's mapping (how the documents fields should be interpreted).
+A type's definition includes things like it's mapping, i.e., how a document's fields should be interpreted.
 With es-case the same concepts can be expressed using case classes and companion objects:
 * document = case class
 * type = companion object
 * mapping = companion object's mapping field